AndersDeath/diary2/000-current.md

 # 15 Februar - Donnerstag - Berlin - 513 Tag der Einwanderung

 I spent the whole day in the office and did some tasks.
 I also talked to people and it was nice.
 After that I came back home and just had a rest.
 As you know I decided to reshape my schedule and dedicate more time to my condition and mental situation.
 I really try to do this in a good way.
 Tomorrow I will be home for a whole day and I also should recieve an email from telekom with instructions.
+It's cool by the way.